 2638 Steeles Ave E, Brampton, ON L6T 4L7

-For 15 years, the Ontario First Nations Economic Developers Association (OFNEDA) has advanced First Nations economic growth through advocacy, education, networking, and capacity building for communities and businesses across Ontario.
-The 15th anniversary of the First Nations Economic Advancement Conference (FNEAC) marks a milestone in collaboration, resilience, and economic leadership, while setting the stage for the next generation of First Nations prosperity and opportunity.
+For 15 years, the Ontario First Nations Economic Developers Association (OFNEDA) has supported First Nations economic growth through advocacy, education, networking, and capacity building.
+As First Nations Economic Advancement Conference (FNEAC) celebrates its 15th anniversary, this milestone event brings together leaders, businesses, entrepreneurs, Economic Development Officers, and partners to explore opportunities, share knowledge, and strengthen relationships that support First Nations prosperity.

 The conference welcomes First Nations entrepreneurs, First Nations community leaders, and businesses, with a strong emphasis on First Nations Economic Development Officers (EDOs) as a primary audience.